 By Dr. Paul Jerard, E-RYT 500, YACEP

 Does the subject of abundance in Yoga give you conflicted feelings?
 Have you been overlooking opportunities because of programmed thinking?
 Some people, even Yoga teachers, feel they do not deserve opportunities.
-They scratch out a modest existence, because they have been programmed to believe they should settle for for less than optimum results.
-Many of us have learned about aparigraha, which is a Jain virtue and a yama discussed within Patanjali’s Yoga Sutra.
-The concept of aparigraha is based upon non-attachment, non-greed, and so on.
+They scratch out a modest existence because they have been programmed to believe they should settle for less-than-optimum results.
+Many of us have learned about aparigraha, a Jain virtue, and a Yama discussed within Patanjali’s Yoga Sutra.
+Aparigraha is based upon non-attachment, non-greed, and so on.
 This is a great foundational concept and a deep subject.

 Putting Abundance to Good Use

 Some will still say, “abundance of Yoga is a very bad thing.”
 What a loss of creativity to humankind, to have a mindset that reinforces a lack of action in the face of opportunity.
 Some people of extraordinary character are humble, which is a wonderful quality, but a solution that can help all of humanity should not be withheld for humility.